 The 40,000-square-foot athletic center, now named the Seal Athletic Center, opens with locker rooms, P.E. offices and facilities for indoor soccer, batting practice, volleyball, weight training, gymnastics, dance, basketball and wrestling.

 Collegiate restructures with grades K-4 remaining coed, grades 5-8 coordinate (boys and girls take classes separately, but in the same building) and grades 9-12 coed.

 The fine arts building, now named the Hershey Center for the Arts, opens.
 It features a gallery, choral and recital rooms, art studios, photography darkroom and 620-seat Oates Theater.

 The North Science Building, with state of the art Upper School science classrooms and computer labs, is completed.
-An Events Pavilion, comprised of filming/announcement tower and concession stand, is built adjacent to the Grover Jones Athletic Field.
+An events pavilion, comprised of filming/announcement tower and concession stand, is built adjacent to the Grover C. Jones Athletic Field.
 On the Goochland Campus, 12 playing fields are established for practice and play.

 The South Science Building opens with Middle School science classrooms and College Counseling offices.
 The rebuilt Lower School campus is complete with the opening of the new North Hall for 3rd and 4th Graders.
 A new rubberized track is dedicated to Coach Jim Hickey.